anpersonlol2077/my-dotfiles.../README.md

 - mod + q = close focused window

 # NOTES:
-feel free to change anything from ts, although i made it to archive my config files
+feel free to change anything from ts, although i made it to archive my config files, btw im spanish so if u see the keyboard set to spanish in the sway config its not my fault